typeddjango/django-stubs/README.md

 ## Configuration

 In order to specify config file, set `MYPY_DJANGO_CONFIG` environment variable with path to the config file.
+Default is `./mypy_django.ini`

 Config file format (.ini):
 ```